Briviesca: Population by Nucleus

 Briviesca is the capital of the municipality formed by five residential nuclei.
 It has been the growth of the largest, Briviesca, which has included the four others inside the municipality.
 Thus Briviesca, properly speaking, consists of the city of Briviesca and two neighbourhoods, both located to the north: Cameno, on the other side of the Oca; and Quintanillabón.
 Both cores are located at a distance of four kilometers from the urban center.
 The municipality also owns two Minor Local Entities, Valdazo and Revillagodos, both located to the southwest, the first one to five kilometers and the second to ten kilometers.

 Administration

 Local Administration

-Álvaro Morales Álvarez (PSOE) is the mayor of the City of Briviesca since June 15, 2019; getting four of thirteen councilors.
+Álvaro Morales (PSOE) is the mayor of the City of Briviesca since June 15, 2019; getting four of thirteen councilors.
 The City Council is composed of thirteen councilors distributed as follows: 4 (PP), 4 (PSOE) 3 (Assembly Briviesca) and 2 (Citizens).
 When no political party obtained an absolute majority, AB supported the inauguration of Álvaro Morales as mayor, signing a governmental pact.
 The administration of the city is carried out from the Consistorial House located in Santa María Street, which was remodeled in 2008, and it houses the Historical Municipal Archive of Briviesca, the Local Police dependencies, the information and tourism office, registers, information, population register, Plenary Hall, committee room, secretariat, treasury, municipal offices and other offices and dependencies.